 In most personal injury cases, it is up to the jury.
 They decide how a reasonable person would react in a situation.
 By making such decisions, the jury will consider the defendant’s conduct before, during and after the incident, as well as the defendant’s knowledge during the case.

 How the Reasonable Person Standard might be Used

 For example, imagine that the defendant was supervising children on a playground.
 The defendant observed the fact that one of the swings had a loose chain.
-But nevertheless, they allowed children to play on that swing.
+But even so, they allowed children to play on that swing.
 The swing broke, the child fell and suffered from a severe brain injury.
 Because the defendant had prior knowledge of something wrong with the playground equipment but failed to protect the child from what was a seemingly obvious threat of injury, he or she could be considered negligent.
-If a reasonable person would have had the child avoid the broken swing rather than risk injury, the same is expected of the defendant.
+If a reasonable person would have had the child avoid the broken swing rather than risk injury, then the law expects the defendant to do the same.

 Do You Have a Personal Injury Claim?
 Speak with Us Today